 - Short answer: Yes, and yes.
-I’m a system admin for a major internet hosting provider, so if there’s anything I have, it’s Internet.
+I’ve worked in the field of Internet systems and web content for over 25 years, so if there’s anything I have, it’s Internet.
 And whilst I’m of course allowed to watch TV, my wife and I have never had cable.
-Mostly because it’s a waste of time & money.
+Mostly because we feel it’s a waste of time & money.

 - Long answer: There are precisely zero rules in Scientology about TV or Internet usage.
 However, my wife & I decided when we were first together (before we were married actually) that we simply did not need the expense and brain-vacuum of cable TV.
 That was long before streaming video was a thing (we met in 1998) but we’ve never had reason to change our minds on such.
 I wrote this article in 2011 about the fact that we have no TV in our house, and why exactly we chose that.
 The math has just never worked out for us on how much TV we would have to watch to make the cable bill worth it, when we already don’t have time in our lives to watch more than an occasional movie before bed.

 Can you practice Scientology outside of a Church?
 Is the Church itself as important as the content of the religion?

 - Short answer: The short answer to the question is that I feel that the Church of Scientology as an organization is absolutely intrinsic to the actual practice of Scientology itself, and that whilst books and lectures containing the scripture of Scientology can exist on their own and obviously require no organization to study, the practice of Scientology itself absolutely requires an organization and in most cases assumes the existence of an organization in order to be practiced at all.

 - Long Answer: I went into great detail on this question on this article here: Question: Is the Organizational Body of the Church of Scientology Just as Important as the Content of the Religion?